umbraco/UmbracoDocs/Add-ons/UmbracoCourier/Architecture/Installation.md

 If you have purchased Umbraco Courier, you can download a license file on umbraco.com.
 This license file must be placed in the websites /bin directory to be registered.

 ### Installing the database
-To install the database we need to execute a sql script against the database Umbraco is installed on.
+To install the database, we need to execute a sql script against the database Umbraco is installed on.
 Courier  currently only supports SQL server 2005 and 2008.

 * Open Microsoft Sql Server Management Studio and connect to your database.
 * Right click your Umbraco database and choose "new query"